193rd Special Operations Wing: Special operations

 Shortly after supporting Urgent Fury, and recognizing the importance of the group's psychological warfare mission when compared to its electronic jamming mission, on 15 November 1983, the group became the 193rd Special Operations Group and, along with all other reserve force special operations units, its gaining command became Military Airlift Command's Twenty-Third Air Force.

 In 1989, Volant Solo was instrumental in the success of coordinated psychological operations in Operation Just Cause, operating under the control of the Joint Special Operations Task Force.
 During this mission it broadcast throughout the initial phases of the operation, helping to end the Noriega regime.

-In 1990, Air Force Special Operations Command became the group's gaining command, and the wing's aircraft were redesignated Commando Solo, with no change in mission.
+In 1990, Air Force Special Operations Command became the group's gaining command, and the wing's aircraft were redesignated Commando Solo, (Note: van Geffen indicates that the Commando Solo name change occurred later, when the unit's EC-130Es were modified with Worldwide Color Television and Horizontal Trailing Wire Antennas, in 1997. van Gellen, p.
+12.)} with no change in mission.
 However, the unit's aircraft contained two difference suites of electronics.
 Four unit aircraft had the Rivet Rider system, which enabled broadcasting of TV, AM or FM radio, and short wave radio.
 These planes could also conduct limited intelligence gathering and military communications jamming missions.
 The other four were Comfy Levy aircraft, which flew Senior Scout and Senior Hunter missions, with personnel from Electronic Security Command in the cargo compartment.
 The Comfy Levy were basically "slick" C-130s with palletized mission systems and clip-on antennas.
 When these aircraft were not performing "Senior" missions they were used to transport cargo and passengers.

 Following the agreement of Governor Bob Casey Sr. for the use of members of the Pennsylvania Air National Guard, on 23 August 1990, Central Command Air Forces directed the deployment of two Rivet Rider and two Comfy Levy EC-130Es from the group to King Fahd International Airport, Saudi Arabia.
 The two "slick" EC-130Es made several trips each between the United States and Saudi Arabia, transporting equipment and personnel.
 The group flew its first communications intelligence mission on 4 September.
 Because of limitations on the period volunteer guardsmen could serve, personnel were switched out every thirty days, with some group members serving as many as five tours.
 In November, the group began regular flights broadcasting Voice of America programs to Kuwait and Iraq.